datapractice/machinelearners/log.md

 ## Tue 20 Dec 15:25:33 GMT 2016
 - **sbuckley asks:** And were you able to get better resolution files for figures 7.1 and 8.2?
    - 7.1 is the circos genome -- can send the highres version of this. it is big. and here ch6_topologies/figure/circos.pdf
-   - 8.2 early technical report from rumelhart -- not sure that i need this page here. but I extracted it -- as ch7_subjects/figure/fig8-2.pdf
+   - 8.2 early technical report from rumelhart -- not sure that i need this page here. but i extracted it -- as ch7_subjects/figure/fig8-2.pdf
-   - sent both files to sb; but I still have bigger circos at home
+   - sent both files to sb; but i still have bigger circos at home
-   - actually I don't -- that is the big one.
-The small circos was manuscript_files/figure/circos_small.pdf -- that's the one the press might have seen ..
+   - actually i don't -- that is the big one. the small circos was manuscript_files/figure/circos_small.pdf -- that's the one the press might have seen ..

 ## Mon 06 Mar 2017 13:33:00 GMT
 - adding script to help clean pdfs for copyedits copyedited_pdfs/cleanpdf.sh